 1.7 The two-step research strategy consists of

-The concept is to identify disease associated molecular hotspots in this way.
-This data-driven molecular top-down approach is in the early phase comparatively independent of prior knowledge about the ultimate molecular causes of disease.
+This data-driven molecular top-down approach is initially comparatively independent of prior knowledge about the ultimate molecular causes of disease.
 In particular there is no need to first analyze the molecular effects of hypothesis driven systematic perturbations of cellular model systems as they are frequently used to acquire knowledge about disease affected molecular pathways.
 Subsequently these pathways are investigated in detail by the bottom-up concept of systems biology (system biology).
 Concept-driven research such as molecular cytome exploration, in contrast, analyzes differential molecular disease patterns in patient cells, thus avoiding the detour of investigating molecular pathways in unsuitable cellular model systems.
 The cytome approach provides information on therapy dependent future disease development in individual patients and has the potential to simplify investigations on disease mechanisms significantly.

 1.8 Once a certain molecular knowledge has been assembled, disease inducing molecular pathways can be explored by a retrograde molecular analysis strategy (molecular reverse engineering) of molecular cell phenotype differentials at the cell systems level.
 The pathways can be mathematically modeled (biomedical cell systems biology) to further increase the predictive capacity.
 It is likely that new target molecules and lead structures for drug discovery will be detected by hypothesis-free data pattern classification due to its capacity to address unknown molecular knowledge spaces.
 In this sense cytomics represents an entry to biomedical cell systems biology.

 differentially most informative molecular cell parameters within specific

 containing typically between

 and 30 parameters.

 advocate for the determination of ever increasing parameter sets generating

 frequently interpretation difficulties at the individual patient level.